LWUU/ML-NN_JS/README.md

 # ML-NN_JS
-This is a neural network library in JavaScript including the fundamental hyper-parameter settings as well as optimizer (mini-batch, momentum, Adam) settings.
+This is a neural network library in JavaScript including the fundamental hyperparameter settings as well as optimizer (mini-batch, momentum, Adam) settings.

 The activation chain: linear-> RELU -> linear-> RELU -> ....-> linear-> sigmoid